sara-19992/Mastering-JavaScript-in-20-Days/Day15.md

 testScope1();

+//choice D
-//log 1, ReferenceError (choice D)
+//log 1, ReferenceError
 //var can't have a block scope, can accesses outside the block scope if
 //let and const has a block scope, can't accesses outside block scope if (ReferenceError)
 //first log 1 then reference error and stop executing